Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Abstraction

-High-level languages are more intuitive for most humans to read and write.
+High-level languages are designed to be more intuitive.

 The written code is further abstracted away from the machine instructions the processor will ultimately execute.